delormev/bolivia-2017/story/Bolivia_longform.md

 We check-in at the hotel, where we leave Damien to rest for the afternoon.
 We head off for our quick tour of the city with the guide.
 We're a bit disappointed as today is a bank holiday here in Bolivia, so a lot of the places and museums we were supposed to visit as part of the tour are closed today.

+Sucre is the constitutional capital of Bolivia.
+It was the capital when Bolivia declared independence in 1825.
+However, after a short civil war in 1898, the administrative and legislative branches of the Bolivian government were moved to La Paz, which is now Bolivia's *de facto* capital, while Sucre retains the judicial power.
+The rivalry between the two city has stayed alive all these years.
+In fact, in 2007, the Constituent Assembly, a group set up by Bolviia's president Evo Morales to re-write Bolivia's constitution, was considering moving the executive seat of the government back to Sucre.
+This triggered protests both in La Paz and Sucre.
+The new Constitution of Bolivia came into effect in 2009 after being approved in a referendum.
+It re-acknoledged Sucre as Bolivia's official capital, but also confirmed that the institutions will remain where they are (executive and legislative in La Paz, judiciary in Sucre).

-We visit the Plaza Pedro de Anzúrez, which oversees the city; the Cementerio General, where a lot of historical figures are buried (including --ADD EXAMPLES--), and walk through Parque Bolivar, named after Bolivia's first president, Simón Bolívar.
+We visit the Plaza Pedro de Anzúrez, which oversees the city; the Cementerio General, a beautiful cemetery in the heart of the city, and the final resting place for many famous figures, including ex-presidents; and we walk through Parque Bolivar, a sunny, happy park named after Bolivia's first president, Simón Bolívar.

 ![Plaza Pedro de Anzúrez](http://imgur.com/JXnpbxT.jpg)